Ometria/ometria.react_native_sdk/README.md

 ### Deep link opened

-Based on the implementation status of interaction with notifications that contain deep links, this event can be automatically tracked or not.

-The default implementation automatically logs a deep link opened event every time the user interacts with a notification that has a deep link.
-This is possible because we know that the default implementation will open the link in a browser.

-If you chose to handle deep links yourself (using the guide for [Handling interaction with notifications that contain URLs](#64-handling-interaction-with-notifications-that-contain-urls)), then you should manually track this event when you have enough information regarding the screen (or other destination) that the app will open.
+Use the guide for [Handling interaction with notifications that contain URLs](#handling-interaction-with-notifications-that-contain-urls) to manually track this event when you have enough information regarding the screen (or other destination) that the app will open.

 ```js
 Ometria.trackDeepLinkOpenedEvent('/profile', 'ProfileScreen');